-Some workplaces hire massage therapists or bring in speakers that remind employees not to sweat the small stuff and to exercise daily, etc. Other employers are a little more innovative.
+Some workplaces hire massage therapists, or bring in speakers that remind employees not to sweat the small stuff, to exercise daily, etc. Other employers are a little more innovative.

 You’re going to learn about the practice of meditation rooms and wellness hours policies and a case study that proves it to be an impeccable workplace wellness program.
 Read the article, watch the video or both.

 A meditation room, also known as a serenity room, is a place where employees can take mini-retreats for prayer, yoga, meditation or a few minutes of silence.

 Some meditation rooms may have incense, cushions and guided meditation CD’s.
 Others may have a variety of scriptures depending on who their employees are.
 Sometimes secular is better.
 Regardless, they are places for reconnection, rejuvenation and refocusing.

 Meditation rooms are not yet very common in the business world, but they are quickly becoming more popular with companies such as Apple.
 Meditation breaks are somewhat common, but the overall workplace culture does not necessarily support this practice.